gjb2048/moodle-theme_essential/README.txt

 - FIX: Apply MDL-46183.
 - FIX: Apply MDL-45930.
 - FIX: Apply MDL-44907.
+- FIX: Improved custom font file detection and serving.
 - NEW: Issue #428: Add setting to customise header background image.
-Thanks to Jerome Charaoui for this.
+Thanks to Jerome Charaoui (https://github.com/jcharaoui) for this.
 - NEW: Issue #433: Add a 'This Course' dropdown menu.
 Thanks to ActionJONA (https://github.com/ActionJONA) for the ported BCU theme code.
 - NEW: Added 'Essentials' child theme in 'essentials' sub-folder.
 To use, read the 'Installation' instructions in 'essentials/README.txt'.
        The 'essentials' sub-folder is just a place to store and distribute the child theme.
 It will NOT be available until you install it.